-Nine convicted in 2019 Pollachi sexual assault case
+Nine sentenced to life imprisonment in 2019 Pollachi sexual assault case

-A court in Tamil Nadu’s Coimbatore convicted the men for gang rape and rape.
+The case pertains to a gang of men befriending women on social media and then sexually assaulting them since 2013.

-A Tamil Nadu court on Tuesday convicted nine persons in the 2019 Pollachi sexual assault case, The News Minute reported.
+A Tamil Nadu court on Tuesday sentenced nine men convicted in the 2019 Pollachi sexual assault case to life imprisonment, The Indian Express reported.

-The Mahila Special Court in Coimbatore convicted the men for gang rape and rape.
-The men are N Sabarirajan alias Rishwanth, K Thirunavukkarasu, Sathish, T Vasanthakumar, R Mani alias Manivannan, P Babu, T Haronimus Paul, K Arulanantham and M Arunkumar.
+Judge R Nandhini Devi of the Mahila Special Court in Coimbatore found the men guilty of criminal conspiracy, sexual harassment, rape, gangrape and extortion.

+The men are N Sabarirajan alias Rishwanth, K Thirunavukkarasu, Sathish, T Vasanthakumar, R Mani alias Manivannan, P Babu, T Haronimus Paul, K Arulanantham and M Arunkumar, The News Minute reported.

-The case pertains to a gang of nine men who befriended several women on social media and then sexually assaulted them, since 2013.
+The case pertains to a gang of men befriending women on social media and then sexually assaulting them since 2013.
 In some cases, the men recorded explicit videos of the women and used those for blackmail.

-The allegations of the sexual assault and blackmail racket came to light in February 2019 when a 19-year-old college student in Pollachi town in Coimbatore district filed a complaint against the men for sexually harassing her.
+The allegations of sexual assault and blackmail racket came to light in February 2019 when a 19-year-old college student in Pollachi town in Coimbatore district filed a complaint against the men for sexually harassing her.

 The case was probed by the Central Bureau of Investigation, which identified 12 women from the videos.
 Eight of the women deposed in court, according to The News Minute.